dressupucla/text-analysis/topic-modeling-tool-exercise/topic-modeling-tool-exercise.md

   * Show how to adjust stopwords to remove frequently-used words from results.
   * Relative frequencies, (rather than word-counts)  because texts come in different sizes.

+[insert image]

+### Part C: Compare  What are advantages of each method?
+When to use one, when to use the other?
+ Hint: what about words such as “lead” -- can be a verb and a noun?
+ Sample questions:  What if we wanted to know whether the texts written by women are more are more religious than texts written by men?